TalaoDAO/talao-documentation/docs/wallet/developer-mode.md

 * download this information as a text file,
 * skip to bypass.

-Within the OIDC4VCI flow, the wallet proposes to display or download the data received from:
+Within the OIDC4VCI flow, the wallet proposes to display or download the data sent and received from:

 - the token endpoint,
 - the credential endpoint.